Skip to content

 11. Lyme Regis

-Lyme Regis is easily one of the best places to visit on the south coast of England.
-It’s also one of the most popular.
-This colourful seaside town lies perched on the Dorset coast between golden cliffs famed for their abundance of prehistoric fossils!
+Lyme Regis is easily one of the best places to visit on the Dorset coast.
+It’s also one of the most popular!
+This colourful seaside town lies between golden cliffs famed for their abundance of prehistoric fossils.

 Although it’s always been a popular holiday spot, Lyme has had a resurgence in recent years.
 Especially as more and more trendy boutique hotels and hot new restaurants open their doors.
 Among them is the HIX Oyster & Fish House, run by celebrity chef Mark Hix.